xtuml/training/doc-training/process/templates/Page_template.md

 *   Here is a bullet item
 *   And another

 If you look at the raw text of this file, you will see a link to embed a youTube video.
+In this link, replace "s9Ch_UecVdY" with the desired video's ID.

 <iframe src="http://www.youtube.com/embed/s9Ch_UecVdY?rel=0" width="640" height="360" frameborder="0"></iframe>